• Skip to primary navigation

 the difference between want and need

-Look, we all know that the shiny new toy we just had to have often ends up in the pile of things we need to sell at a garage sale or donate to charity.
+Look, we all know that the shiny new toy we just had to have often ends up in the garage sale pile or donated to charity.

-This is yet another example of why personal finance can be so complex—because there’s no definitive list of the 100 things that every family must have.
-So these decisions end up being incredibly personal.
+This is part of what makes personal finance so complex—there’s no definitive list of the 100 things every family must have.
+These decisions end up being incredibly personal, and the only way to know the difference between a want and a need is to get clear on your own values.

-Put some space between yourself and the impulse to buy, and use that space to reflect.
+The best way I’ve come across to do that is to simply put some space between yourself and the impulse to buy, and use that space to reflect.
+You can always go back and buy it tomorrow if you still need to.

 -Carl